phillycocoa/website/content/blog/wwdc-2017-stream-event.md

 ---
-date: "2017-05-09T00:12:00-04:00"
+date: "2019-05-23T00:12:00-04:00"
 draft: false
-title: "WWDC 2017 Stream Event"
+title: "WWDC 2019 Viewing Event"
 ---

-Similar to past years we'll be holding a local WWDC event for those of us who are not headed out west.
+We'll be holding a local WWDC event for those of us who are not headed out west.

-On the opening Monday of the conference, June 5th, we'll meetup at IndyHall.

-From 12:30-3pm we'll stream the main Keynote, and from 5-6:30pm we'll show the Developer State of the Union.
-Come and go as you need.

-In between, feel free to mingle with your fellow Philly CocoaHeads and IndyHall members.
-We'll have some snacks for the first half of the day and will order some pizzas for the second half.
-If you'd like to bring a snack, say so on the [main meetup event page](https://www.meetup.com/PhillyCocoaHeads/events/239280212/).
+Join us from 1:00 to 3:00 PM in the Gallery of IndyHall for a live viewing of Apple's Keynote address for WWDC, the annual Apple Developer conference.

+Attendance to this event is free, but if you plan to come earlier or stay longer you will need to buying a day pass through Indy Hall to attend.
+We do have a deal for PhillyCocoa members.
+Mention you're here with CocoaHeads and you'll get $10 off the day drop-in rate.

-PS: We've also moved our regularly scheduled monthly meeting to be after WWDC, [Thursday, June 15th](https://www.meetup.com/PhillyCocoaHeads/events/239190782/).
+Our monthly meeting will be on [Thursday, June 13th](https://www.meetup.com/PhillyCocoaHeads/events/kvsmnqyzjbrb/).